Learning classical density functionals for ionic fluids: Simulations of the short-ranged system

 \subsection{Bulk canonical MD simulations}

 MD simulations of the short-ranged system were performed with the LAMMPS simulation package \cite{Thompson2022}.
-Source code to implement the pair potential with short-ranged electrostatics can be accessed at \url{https://github.com/uccasco/LMFT} \cite{Cox2020}.
+Source code to implement the pair potential with short-ranged electrostatics is openly available \cite{github3,Cox2020}.
 Cubic simulation boxes with periodic boundary conditions were used.
 The bulk systems contained 2000 ion pairs, with the length of the box adjusted to yield the desired bulk densities.
 Dynamics were propagated using the velocity Verlet algorithm with a time-step of 1 fs.
 The temperature was maintained using a Langevin thermostat \cite{Schneider1978}.
 The system was equilibrated for 50 ps and production runs were performed for at least 2 ns in the NVT ensemble.